-The share of illegal migrants also depends on the main sectors of their employment - low-skilled workers are employed mostly in construction, agriculture and households and are employed illegally.
-For example, a survey conducted in 2003 for the National Institute for International Security Problems disclosed that 38% of illegal migrants from Ukraine were employed in construction, 15% in trade and 14% in households.
+The share of illegal migrants also depends on the main sectors of their employment - low-skilled workers are mostly employed in construction, agriculture and households and are employed illegally.
+For example, a survey conducted in 2003 for the National Institute for International Security Problems disclosed that 38% of illegal migrants from Ukraine were employed in construction, 15% in trade and 14% in households68.

+iii.
 Sectorial and educational distribution of migrants by country